doctea/usb_midi_clocker/README.md

 - BeatStep auto-advance via SYSEX is unreliable/non-working -- had it working a few times, but couldn't work out rhyme or reason why it randomly stops working?
 Left in as option.. maybe related to the same strange USB MIDI glitches as above.
  - Device stops responding/sending clocks for a moment while a new USB device is initialised -- think this is a limitation of the underlying library
+- MIDI looper quantiser: Some notes get lost/mangled when quantising looper; need a bit cleverer logic to ensure that a playable note is created
+- Get crashes in the USBHost_t36 library sometimes - sometimes hit null transfer pointers?

 ## Known issues (may be solved)